Tasneemalabsi/reading-notes/README.md

 # Reading-notes

+Intro: Hello, I'm Tasneem Al-Absi, I am 23 years old.
+I am a physics graduate from the University of Jordan, I know C++ and some Java programming and really excited to know more
 ## **What is growth mindset**
 *it's the belief that the mind can improve and be more creative, that the fixed mindset traits such as intelligence and talent can always get better*